This tutorial shows all the steps for QBO import into Quickbooks Desktop for Mac.

 Currency should be USD even for non-USD accounts for Quickbooks US edition.
 For the Canadian edition, you can use USD and CAD.
 And for the UK edition, GBP currency must be set.
 For Bank ID it has to be digits only number.
 For Account ID it must be digits only number.
 If you are importing for different accounts, you have several QBO files.
 It has to be the same number for the QBO files for the same account.
 For example, you have three QBO files for one account and two QBO files for another account.
 So, those three must have the same account ID's same number and another two must have another, but the same account ID for those two.

 Another important setting is Account Type, Checking or Credit Card.
-You can not import a QBO for Credit Card into Checking account, you can not import a QBO for Checking into Credit Card account in Quickbooks.
-If you have incorrect Account Type in your QBO file, downloaded from your Bank, you can use Bank2QBO utility to change the Account Type.
+You can not import a QBO for Credit Card into the Checking account, you can not import a QBO for Checking into Credit Card account in Quickbooks.
+If you have an incorrect Account Type in your QBO file, downloaded from your bank, you can use Bank2QBO utility to change the Account Type.
 So it is changing from Checking or Credit line to Credit Card or Credit line to Credit Card, from Credit Card to Credit line and so on.

 Another setting to check for is that expenses are negative.
 This is the one transaction statement (starts from statement and ends by a statement with a slash), which has a Date, Amount, also there is could be Payee or Memo.
 So, in our example, the transaction is an expense and it must be negative.
-Credit Card or Bank account it must be negative for expenses.
+Credit Card or Bank account must be negative for expenses.
 Money takes it from the account, must be negative.
 Some Credit Card companies supply the CSV files in the opposite way, for example, expenses or charges are positive and payments to the account are negative.
 Don't pay attention, when you convert CSV to QBO, and then you convert charges as positive, then they will go on QBO file as positive.
 So they must go as deposits when you convert a QBO file.
 It is also a good idea to do backup again.
 So if you forget to do this reverse and then you imported that file, you could easily restore from backup.

-Next setting to check in Quickbooks before importing a QBO file is Chart of Accounts.
+The next setting to check in Quickbooks before importing a QBO file is Chart of Accounts.
 Click 'Lists' - 'Chart of Accounts'.

 If you see that account you want to import (in our case, we want to import into Checking account) has a blue ball icon, it means the account is Online Services connected or previously QBO file was imported into this account, but you don't know with which settings it was imported.
 You need to disconnect first to import a QBO file.